VLOOKUP Power BI Tutorial: Best Ways to Perform VLOOKUP in Power BI

 Power BI RELATED Function

-The RELATED function in Power BI is used within the context of data models that have established relationships.
-It allows you to fetch a related value from another table, closely mimicking the VLOOKUP functionality but with the added requirement that a relationship between the tables exists.
-This function is instrumental in navigating and extracting value from interconnected data sets.
+The RELATED function in Power BI is within the context of data models.
+All these models have established relationships.
+Hence, you can fetch a related value from another table.
+This will be closely mimicking the VLOOKUP functionality.
+But it adds a requirement for a relationship between the tables exists.

 DAX LOOKUPVALUE Example

 The LOOKUPVALUE function in DAX (Data Analysis Expressions) is Power BI’s closest equivalent to Excel’s VLOOKUP.
-It allows you to search for a value in a table, and return a result from the same row but a different column, based on specified criteria.
+Here, you can search for a value in a table.
+And it return a result from the same row but a different column.
 Here’s a simple example:

 LOOKUPVALUE(ReturnColumn, SearchColumn, SearchValue)

 This formula looks up SearchValue in SearchColumn and returns the corresponding value from ReturnColumn.
-It’s particularly useful for scenarios where direct relationships between tables haven’t been established or when looking up values based on multiple criteria.
+It is particularly useful for scenarios with direct relationships between tables haven’t been established.
+Or when you are looking up values based on multiple criteria.

 Benefits of VLOOKUP-like Features in Power BI and How to Use Them